Bill Hader: Influences

 Hader has said that his comedy influences included Woody Allen, Monty Python, Alan Alda, Mel Brooks and Eddie Murphy.

 Personal life

+Family

+During an appearance on the PBS show, Finding Your Roots, airing on January 26, 2016, Hader found out he is the direct descendant of King Edward I of England and that Charlemagne is his 40th great-grandfather.

 Marriage and relationships

 Hader married writer and director Maggie Carey in 2006; they have three daughters.
 They divorced in 2018.
-Hader later dated actress Rachel Bilson, with whom he had co-starred in The To Do List, written and directed by Carey, and actress Anna Kendrick.
-Since late 2022, he has been in an on-and-off relationship with comedian and actress Ali Wong.
-In April 2025, Hader discussed how Wong comforted him and helped him buy new jeans after the January 2025 Southern California wildfires made his home "unlivable."
+Hader later dated actress Rachel Bilson (with whom he had co-starred in The To Do List, written and directed by Carey), and actress Anna Kendrick.
+From late 2022 to early 2026, he was in an on-and-off relationship with comedian and actress Ali Wong.
+In April 2025, Hader discussed how Wong supported him after the January 2025 Southern California wildfires made his home "unlivable."
+In January 2026, it was reported that Wong and Hader had amicably split, due to work schedules and family obligations.

 Interests

 Hader is an avid reader who has said that he "didn't really go to college, which is probably why [he] enjoy[s] reading the classics."
 He named works by Tobias Wolff, Fyodor Dostoevsky, William Faulkner, Richard Ford, George Saunders, and Jun'ichirō Tanizaki as influences.
 He is a fan of the Chicago Cubs.
 He is also an avid cinephile, enjoying films of the Golden Age of Hollywood as well as films directed by the Coen Brothers, Stanley Kubrick, and Akira Kurosawa.